Updated on January 17th, 2020 by Josh Arnold

-Linde is expected to generate earnings-per-share of $6.10 for 2018.
-Based on this, shares currently trade for a price-to-earnings ratio of 27.9.
-This is a fairly high valuation for the stock, even though the company is highly profitable and growing earnings at a satisfactory rate.
+Linde is expected to generate earnings-per-share of $7.28 for 2019.
+Based on this, shares currently trade for a price-to-earnings ratio of 29.
+This is a high valuation for the stock, even though the company is highly profitable and growing earnings at a satisfactory rate.
 In addition, we see Linde as receiving a premium valuation due to its unmatched competitive position in the industry it serves.

-Linde appears to be significantly overvalued.
-If shares were to experience a falling valuation to reach our fair value estimate, it would reduce annual returns by 6.4% per year.
-This could be a stiff headwind for investors buying at the current price level.
+As a result, Linde appears to be significantly overvalued.
+If shares were to experience a falling valuation to reach our fair value estimate, it would reduce annual returns by nearly 7% per year.
+This represents a strong headwind for investors buying at the current price level.

 Future returns will be boosted by earnings growth and dividends.
-In addition to Linde’s expected earnings growth of 6% per year over the next five years, the stock has a current quarterly dividend of $0.875 per share.
+In addition to Linde’s expected earnings growth of 6% per year over the next five years, the stock has a current annualized dividend of $3.50 per share.

-Linde is a dividend growth stock.
+Linde can certainly be classified as a dividend growth stock.
 The most recently quarterly dividend payout was increased 6% from the previous dividend, and we expect another dividend increase in February 2020.
-On an annualized basis, Linde’s dividend of $3.50 per share represents a dividend yield of 2.1%.
+On an annualized basis, Linde’s dividend of $3.50 per share represents a dividend yield of 1.6%.

-Linde is a profitable company with a positive earnings growth outlook and a solid dividend, but the impact of overvaluation is enough to warrant a sell recommendation at the current price.
+Linde is a very profitable company with a positive earnings and dividend growth outlooks, but the impact of overvaluation is enough to warrant a sell recommendation at the current price.